mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

 In the XIP mode firmware image can be placed in the external memory and executed from there directly.
 This mode is useful for devices with small internal flash or when one wishes to reserve internal flash for other purposes.

-On CYW20829 platform XIP mode is always used due to absence of internal memory.
+On CYW20829/CYW89829 platforms XIP mode is always used due to absence of internal memory.

 This is optional for PSoC™ 6 devices.
 The JSON flash map should contain `"mode": "XIP"` in the `"external_flash" section`. `USE_XIP` flag is added to auto-generated `memorymap.mk` on pre-build action.